This Healthy Sweet Potato Salad is the perfect summer dish to make ahead and bring to a potluck or picnic – it even has bacon in it!

-- Corn – use defrosted frozen corn or canned corn kernels for quicker preparation.
+- Corn – use defrosted frozen corn or canned corn kernels to cut down on prep time.

 - Black beans – use another bean or lentil to replace black beans while still getting similar nutrients.

-- Turkey bacon – feel free to use regular bacon but note that it won’t stay crispy in the salad so it’s worth it to use the healthier version.
+- Turkey bacon – feel free to use regular bacon, but note that it won’t stay crispy – so it’s worth it to use healthier turkey bacon.

 - Light mayo – the only replacement for mayo would be vegan mayo.
-If you’re in a pinch, add extra sour cream but I highly recommending using the mayo for this recipe.
+If you’re in a pinch, you can add extra sour cream, but I highly recommending using the mayo for this recipe.

-- Sour cream – plain greek yogurt is a great alternative to sour cream.
+- Sour cream – plain Geek yogurt is a great alternative to sour cream.